Active Investigation

 Is the Dead Scientists case solved?

 No, the Dead Scientists case remains unsolved as of 2026.
-1 citizen investigator is actively reviewing 51 pieces of evidence on Coldcase Bureau, including 1 documents and 17 identified persons of interest.
+5 citizen investigators are actively reviewing 70 pieces of evidence on Coldcase Bureau, including 4 documents and 20 identified persons of interest.

 Who are the key people in the Dead Scientists case?

-Key figures in the Dead Scientists investigation include Monica Jacinto Reza, William Neil McCasland, Carl Johann Grillmair, Charles McMillan, Anthony "Tony" Chavez.
-The full case archive identifies 17 people connected to the case, with documented relationships, evidence links, and connection maps between individuals.
+Key figures in the Dead Scientists investigation include Monica Jacinto Reza, William Neil McCasland, Amy Eskridge, Steven Garcia, Melissa Casias.
+The full case archive identifies 20 people connected to the case, with documented relationships, evidence links, and connection maps between individuals.

 Where did the Dead Scientists case take place?